mmarchioro/reimagined-site/_includes/smart-contracts-core.md

-Smart contracts are software transaction protocols that can only be executed if are validated by the blockchain.
+Smart contracts are software transaction protocols that can only be executed if are validated by their respective blockchain.
 They can perform a number of different functions, however, typically they act on the blockchain ledger, either on a given token or on some other state.
 Presently, smart contracts are serving a wide range of use cases such as supply chain management, ICOs, and electoral voting.

 The problem with smart contracts, regardless of the name, is that they are not *smart*.
 They are just bits of code that run on top of the blockchain state.
 They only execute the code that was written for them, not was intended for them.

-## Security audit

 #### If it's just code, why don't I just take a random developer to write them?

 It is true that smart contracts are just lines of code, however they are written in the immutability *stone* that is the blockchain.
-The main difference with respect to the standard programming are:
+The main difference with respect to standard coding are:

 - Smart contracts may have the capacity to transfer large amount of tokens/coins/assets.
-If they are not well written some of the assets may be lost forever
+If they are not well written some of the assets may be lost forever.
+Or, even worse, assets may not go to the intended recipient.
 - It is in general not possible, or not advisable, to update the *software* inside a smart contract
-- The behaviour of smart contracts on the developer blockchain, or even a testnet, might be very different from the action on the main-net blockchain
+- The behaviour of smart contracts on the developer blockchain, or even a testnet, might be very different from the actual actions on the main-net blockchain
 - For blockchain that fork (Algorand is not one of them), the smart contract might behave differently on the two forks